moq-wg/moq-transport/draft-ietf-moq-transport.md

 equal to a previously sent Object ID within a given group on that stream.

-When a stream begins with `STREAM_HEADER_GROUP`, all objects on the stream belong to the track requested in the Subscribe message identified by `Subscribe ID` and the group indicated by `Group ID`.
+When a stream begins with `STREAM_HEADER_GROUP`, all objects on the stream belong to the track requested in the Subscribe message identified by `Track Alias` and the group indicated by `Group ID`.
 All objects on the stream have the `Object Send Order` specified in the stream header.

 ~~~
 STREAM_HEADER_GROUP Message {
-  Subscribe ID (i),
   Track Alias (i),
   Group ID (i)
   Object Send Order (i)